 I’m so proud of my awesome sisters!
 Cindy fighting the fight and Debbie being her medical advocate and confidante!

-My favorite activities were on our beach walk picking up pretty agates on Damon Point Beach with the gang and surprising my sisters with those photo books that Mom and I had been secretly working on for weeks. (read about creating photo books here).
+My favorite activities were picking up pretty agates on Damon Point Beach with the gang and surprising my sisters with those photo books that Mom and I had been secretly working on for weeks. (read about creating photo books here).

 After a few days at Ocean Shores, Bruce and I moved on to camp near the water in the Puget Sound area.
-We settled for watching all the action along the water and opted out of taking the ferry to Seattle.
+We settled for peacefully watching all the action along the water instead out of taking the bustling ferry to Seattle.

 While staying at Manchester State Park in Port Orchard Washington, we watched the ferries come and go and enjoyed the Port Orchard Saturday Market.
 Our nice woodsy pull-thru site didn’t have hookups but it was very beautiful.
 The park has 3,400 feet of shoreline on the Kitsap peninsula.
 It had been a harbor defense installation protecting nearby Bremerton, and later a fuel supply depot and Navy fire-fighting station.
 The structures left behind were interesting to explore.